judielaine/Clowderwood/Flora/2024AutumnPlantAvailability.md

 * _Gladiolus_ bulbs
   * Black walnut area
   * garden plot
+* _Lindera benzoin_
+  * Very close to azalea
+* _Phytolacca americana_
+  * near the elderberry -- this is a very large, many year old plant.
+It is no longer in the shade and is shading out the replacement elderberry.
 * _Rudbeckia laciniata_ Very mature plants
   * under trellis 2?
   * off deck 7?